gajus/table/.README/usage/streaming.md

 ![Streaming current date.](./.README/streaming.gif)

 `table` package uses ANSI escape codes to overwrite the output of the last line when a new row is printed.

-The underlying logic is explained in this [Stack Overflow answer](http://stackoverflow.com/a/32938658/368691).
+The underlying implementation is explained in this [Stack Overflow answer](http://stackoverflow.com/a/32938658/368691).